legendaren-arc/data-viz-projects/e_comerce-analytics/README.md

-## VI.
+## VIII.
 Recommendations for the Business

 ✔ Strengthen onboarding and reduce first-month churn with personalized guidance
 ✔ Shift pricing strategy to focus fewer discounts and more bundling innovation